 If the stain is not budging at all or is oily, create a new cleaning solution of one tablespoon of ammonia and two cups warm water.
 Follow the same sponging steps, using the ammonia solution.
 Again, always work from the outside edge of the stain toward the center.

-It is important to remove all of the solution from the carpet by rinsing because the soap can actually attract soil.
+It is important to remove all of the solutions from the carpet by rinsing because the soap can actually attract soil.
 Wet a clean white towel or paper towel with plain water and sponge to rinse away any soapy residue.
 Allow to air dry away from direct heat.
 Vacuum the stained area to lift the carpet fibers.